-- benefits of joining the Degree in Three program; - graduate program information sessions to learn about graduate study opportunities; - workshops created to support students' plans to attend graduate study; and - specialized advising from the Graduation Planning and Strategies Office.
+- graduate program information sessions to learn about graduate study opportunities; - · workshops created to support students' plans to attend graduate study; and - specialized advising from the Graduation Planning and Strategies Office.

-While the program is available to all students, we recommend students interested in More in Four should begin to participate in their first year, in order to take full advantage of the program.
+While the program is available to all students, we recommend students interested in More in Four begin participation in their first year to take full advantage of the program.
 To participate, students may opt into the More in Four program when completing the Degree in Three application.